mateuszdalba/Portfolio-all-projects/README.md

 - COVID-19 analysis: <br>
 COVID-19 Prediction.ipynb (created in DatabricksCommunity - not all results are visible)

-Files are in Jupyter Notebook format.
+Files are in Jupyter Notebook format. <br>
-To see results You can just open the files.
+To see results just open the files. <br>